 How long will it take my child to learn to read well?

 All of us continue to learn to read - It is a process that never stops!
 In the summer term of Year 1, we carry out a reading assessment on your child.
 This allows us to gain a 'Reading Age'.
 From this information we can work out where your child's development is currently, and what needs to be done to move them forward.

 At the end of Year 2, and each consequent year, your child will then take part in National Tests which are designed to assess your child's progress in reading.
 This will allow both you and the school to know exactly how well your child is reading, and identify what needs to be done to secure their on going progress.

 Every child is different and children will learn to read at different speeds.
 By the end of Year 2, most children will be able to read aloud books that are at the right level for his or her age.
 In Year 3 and beyond, we concentrate more on helping children to understand what they are reading, although this work begins very early on.

 What does the school offer to give my child reading incentives?

 At Trelewis Primary School, we have made significant investment in a variety of reading schemes to encourage your child to access a range of texts suited to their own personal interests, whilst also extending their reading ability and confidence.
-The schemes we run are: Oxford Reading Tree, Project X, Rapid Reading, Rising Stars and Book adventure.
+The schemes we run include Oxford Reading Tree, Project X, Rapid Reading and Rising Stars.